Puff Pastry Apple Roses

 You can prep and roll the roses a few hours in advance and refrigerate them.
 Bake fresh when ready to serve for best results.

-How to Serve Puff Pastry Apple Roses
+What to Serve with Apple Roses

 If you’re loving these beautiful apple roses, be sure to check out these other great ideas!